 Advancing and easuring sustainable consumption and production (SCP) patterns for a low-larbon economy in middle-income and newly industrialized countries (Advance SCP)

-The sustainable consumption and manufacture of products reduce the emission of greenhouse gases, and to achieve this, the project helps to establish the principle of “Sustainable Consumption and Production (SCP)” in eight emerging economies in Southeast Asia, Africa and Latin America.
-It also supports the development and introduction of “Sustainability Information Systems” (SIS), which form a basis for informed consumer decisions, help to reduce greenhouse gas emissions and improve resource efficiency along value chains.
-The activities are focused on institutional strengthening, technical training, knowledge transfer and the development of integrated policy solutions.
-The project also identifies options for national mitigation actions (NAMAs).
+The sustainable consumption and manufacture of products reduce the emission of greenhouse gases, and to achieve this, the project helped to establish the principle of “Sustainable Consumption and Production (SCP)” in eight emerging economies in Southeast Asia, Africa and Latin America.
+It also supported the development and introduction of “Sustainability Information Systems” (SIS), which form a basis for informed consumer decisions, help to reduce greenhouse gas emissions and improve resource efficiency along value chains.
+The activities focused on institutional strengthening, technical training, knowledge transfer and the development of integrated policy solutions.
+The project also identified options for national mitigation actions (NAMAs).

 Advancing and Measuring Sustainable Consumption and Production (SCP) for a Low-Carbon Economy in Middle-Income and Newly Industrialized Countries (Advance SCP)

 - Proliferation of sustainable consumption and production (SCP) in Asia – the next 5 countries (SCP Outreach)